MoS$_2$ flake as a van der Waals homostructure: luminescence properties and optical anisotropy: Samples

-In general, the TEM results show that sample preparation provides suitable conditions not only for the formation of defects, but also for the separation of atomic layers.
-This trend should be more pronounced for superficial monolayers.
-As a result, the cleaved flakes can be viewed as homostructures consisting of a bulk MoS$_2$ core and monolayers/bilayers at its surface, or somewhere within the volume, that cannot be excluded.
-A similar architecture can be implemented in flakes exfoliated using the adhesive tape technology.
+In general, all this results show that sample preparation provides suitable conditions not only for the formation of defects, but also for the separation of atomic layers.
+This trend should be more pronounced for superficial atomically-thin layers.
+As a result, the cleaved flakes can be viewed as homostructures consisting of a bulk MoS$_2$ core and a few monolayers at its surface or somewhere within the volume, that cannot be excluded.
 To find additional facts confirming such architecture, we performed optical studies as described below.